Just Breathe: 6 Tips for dealing with Performance Anxiety & Stage Fright as a dancer

 - Feeling light-headed, dizzy or faint

 - A dry mouth, a lump in your throat or lost voice (particularly stressful for singers)

 - Wobbling or trembling (particularly stressful for dancers who need to nail a triple pirouette en pointe!)

-- Freezing at a key moment, or losing memory of what you are meant to be doing
+- Freezing at a key moment, or losing your place

 - A general feeling of anxiety or stress before a performance

 You may experience just one of the above symptoms, or several, to varying degrees of intensity.
 You might notice them in the lead up to a performance, immediately before, or during, as they affect everyone differently.
 The most important thing to remember is that dealing with this type of stress is normal.
 Performance anxiety is simply down to science.
 Humans are social beings, and we value our reputation in front of others.
 When you have to perform, whether you're dancing, singing, or doing anything else in public, the fear of not doing a good job or embarrassing yourself becomes a threat and triggers the body's 'fight or flight' response.

 Charles Darwin identified this fight or flight reaction as a natural mechanism that has allowed humans to survive and evolve - by fleeing from danger or fighting to the death.
 Although your conscious mind knows that you won't actually die from dancing in front of others (of course!), your subconscious mind triggers a response as though you might.
 Adrenaline gets released, and the symptoms listed above are the result.
 Some people are more genetically disposed than others to suffer from it, and it has nothing to do with talent.
 Beyoncé, Adele, and even the ballet master himself Mikhail Baryshnikov have all publicly acknowledged that they suffer from stage fright, despite their incredible success.

 So, what can you do about it?
 Here are six basic tips for dealing with an episode of performance anxiety or stage fright: